corefan/xenko-docs/en/manual/graphics/graphics-compositor/render-textures.md

 For API details, see [Textures and render targets](../low-level-api/textures-and-render-textures.md).

-## 1. Create a camera slot
+## 1. Create an extra camera slot

 Camera slots link the graphics compositor to the cameras in your scene.
-You need to add a camera slot for your new camera to use.

-For more information, see [Camera slots](../camera-slots.md).
+You need to add a camera slot for a new camera to use.
+For more information about camera slots, see [Camera slots](../camera-slots.md).

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.